kieler/klighd-vscode/README.md

 [yarn _v1.x_](https://classic.yarnpkg.com/).

-Developing the `klighd-vscode` extension requires an extension that has a dependency on `klighd-vscode` and provides a language client with KLighD synthesis capabilities.
-A good candidate for development is the `kieler.keith-vscode`
+Developing the `klighd-vscode` extension requires an extension that has a dependency on `klighd-vscode` and provides a language client with [KLighD](https://github.com/kieler/KLighD) synthesis capabilities.
+A good candidate for development is the `kieler.keith-vscode` ([under development](https://git.rtsys.informatik.uni-kiel.de/projects/KIELER/repos/keith/browse?at=cfr/monorepo-restructure)) extension.
-([under development](https://git.rtsys.informatik.uni-kiel.de/projects/KIELER/repos/keith/browse?at=cfr/monorepo-restructure))
-extension.

-Furthermore, development of the `klighd-cli` requires a language server with KLighD synthesis capabilities.
+Furthermore, development of the `klighd-cli` requires a language server with [KLighD](https://github.com/kieler/KLighD) synthesis capabilities.
 The server can either be started separately, using a socket for communication, or placed as a jar named `language-server.jar` in the _applications/klighd-cli_ folder.

+#### Disclaimer

+Developing a language server that uses [KLighD](https://github.com/kieler/KLighD) to fulfill all requirements to be usable with these clients is no easy tasks.
+Until the distribution of [KLighD](https://github.com/kieler/KLighD) and documentation about building your own language server is improved, feel free to seek advise from a member of the KIELER working group.

 ### Scripts